MicrosoftDocs/VBA-Docs/outlook/Concepts/Miscellaneous/viewctl-members-outlook-view-control.md

 # ViewCtl Members (Outlook View Control)

 The Microsoft Outlook View Control displays information about a specific folder and can be integrated into solutions that provide access to Outlook data.
 The **ViewCtl** object provides programmatic access to the View Control.
-The control can be placed in any container that supports ActiveX® controls, including an HTML page that is hosted in Outlook as a Folder Home Page, or a custom Outlook form.
+The control can be placed in any container that supports ActiveX&reg; controls, including an HTML page that is hosted in Outlook as a Folder Home Page, or a custom Outlook form.
 If the View Control is placed in an HTML page that is hosted in a browser such as Internet Explorer, some functions of the control are disabled for security.

 ## Methods

 |**Name**|**Description**|
 |:-----|:-----|